Long-Horizon Model-Based Offline Reinforcement Learning Without Explicit Conservatism: A Practical Bayesian-Principled Algorithm

 \subsection{Why Do We Need Long-Horizon Rollouts?}

-Ideally, under a correct posterior, the Bayesian principle calls for full-horizon rollout.
+Ideally, under a correct posterior, the Bayesian principle calls for full-horizon rollouts.
 In practice, however, compounding errors make full-horizon rollouts unreliable.
-To mitigate this issue, prior work in offline RL typically adopts a \textit{combination} of short-horizon rollouts and conservatism: \textit{short horizons} limit compounding errors, while \textit{conservatism} (e.g., uncertainty penalties) reduces value overestimation due to the extrapolation error~\citep{fujimoto2019off,kumar2019stabilizing}.\looseness=-1
+To mitigate this issue, prior work in offline RL typically adopts a \textit{combination} of short-horizon rollouts and conservatism: short horizons limit compounding errors, while explicit conservatism (e.g., uncertainty penalties) significantly reduces value overestimation caused by the extrapolation error~\citep{fujimoto2019off,kumar2019stabilizing}.\looseness=-1

-In contrast, our focus is on Bayesian agents that aim to generalize beyond the dataset, as illustrated by \autoref{sec:bandit}.
-This requires abandoning conservatism, but in doing so removes an explicit mechanism for controlling value overestimation.
+In contrast, our focus is on Bayesian agents that aim to adapt beyond the dataset, as illustrated in \autoref{sec:bandit}.
+This requires abandoning conservatism, but doing so removes an explicit mechanism for controlling value overestimation.
 We show that, perhaps surprisingly, \textit{long-horizon rollouts} can themselves serve this role by actively \textbf{reducing overestimation} compared to short-horizon rollouts.\looseness=-1